rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 ### Application launch

-Once the database is up and running, the Football.Api web application can be run from:
+Once the database is up and running, the Football.Api web application can be launched from:

 1. A terminal set to the root of the project and executing the command, `dotnet run`.